Is it worth buying a car through a Limited company? What are the advantages and disadvantages?

 How much tax you will be charged depends on the list price of the car.
 The list price is the price of the car when it was new, therefore it is irrelevant how much you paid for that car.
 In the case of a second-hand car, the list price of the car that is used for the calculation of tax is the price of that car when it was new.

 Using the above example, your BIK for the tax year 2017-18 is £3,145 (£31,450 × 25% × 40%).
-Assuming your personal tax rate is 40%.
+Assuming your tax rate is 40%.

-If the company pays for the fuel you use for that car, then your company can claim back the VAT it pays for the fuel as long as there has been no private use of the car.
-However, if there has been any private use, you may only recover the business element of the total input VAT you pay.
-The company can treat the file as an allowed expense for corporation tax purposes.
 But you will be taxed for the fuel benefit that your company provides you.
 The calculation for fuel benefit will be by using the car percentage as per CO2 emission of the car and fuel multiplier.
 For the above car, the car fuel benefit is £2,260 (£22,600 × 25% × 40%).
 Even allowing for claiming the VAT back, unless you’re doing a lot of miles, it’s likely the personal tax bill will be greater than the company tax saving.

-If you buy yourself:
+If you Buy Yourself:

-However, in the case of the electric vehicle, the situation may be reversed because BIK rate is only 7% and there is no fuel benefit.
+However, in the case of the electric vehicle, the situation may be reversed because the BIK rate is only 7% and there is no fuel benefit.

 For example, you buy an electric car through your company of price £59,000.
-100% first-year allowance will be available to your company that will save corporation tax of £11,210 (£59,000 × 19%).
-There is no fuel benefit charge for your personal tax and BIK will be £1,652 (£59,000 × 7% × 40%).
+A 100% first-year allowance will be available to your company which will save corporation tax of £11,210 (£59,000 × 19%).
+There is no fuel benefit charge for your tax and BIK will be £1,652 (£59,000 × 7% × 40%).
 So, an electric car would be tax benefits if purchased through your company.
 HMRC tax relaxation for lower CO2 emission cars is to promote environment-friendly vehicles and to save the environment.